-The mighty Brow Head is hands-down the ‘wildest’ place I’ve ever been.
+Brow Head is hands-down the ‘wildest’ place that I’ve ever visited in Ireland.

-Although the area shot to fame when a scene from Star Wars was filmed here a few years back, this place is virtually empty each time I come up for a ramble.
+Although Brow Head was catapulted to fame when a scene from Star Wars was filmed here a few years back, this place is (thankfully!) virtually empty each time I come up for a ramble.

 A visit to this place is arguably one of the best things to do in West Cork.
 The fact that you’re likely to have the whole place to yourself is the icing on the cake (more on this in a moment).